CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 ### Task 4: Create a scaling plan

+In this task, you build a scaling plan with schedules and assign it to the host pool to control automatic VM power management.

 1. In the Azure portal, navigate back to **Azure Virtual Desktop**, and in the **Manage (1)** section of the vertical menu, select **Scaling plans (2)**.

 1. On the **Azure Virtual Desktop \| Scaling plans** page, select **+ Create (3)**.